 Launched at the 25th Geneva Salon in March 1955, the Fiat 600 was designed by Dante Giacosa.
 This successor to the Fiat 500 “Topolino” (“Mickey Mouse”) mini-car was hailed as “an intriguing car with a future…[showing] how a rearrangement of the basic components can often result in a considerable saving of space.”

-With a water-cooled, rear-mounted in-line 633cc four-cylinder engine and all-around independent suspension, the 600 could carry four adults at over 65 miles per hour and sold Read More
+With a water-cooled, rear-mounted, inline 633-cc 4-cylinder engine and all-around independent suspension, the 600 could carry four adults at over 65 miles per hour and sold for the Read More

 The definitive Gran Turismo of its era, the Maserati 3500 GT debuted in 1957 and was the company’s first genuine series-production road car.
 Maserati’s three decades as constructors of perhaps the world’s finest racing cars showed in every detail of the elegant Touring-bodied coupe, from its exquisite, race-derived 3.5-liter engine through its impeccable road manners, fine brakes and faultless build quality.
 Here was a car to rival the best that Stuttgart, Newport Pagnell and Maranello had to offer.